 Gunlake implements a weed control strategy for the site.
-During the reporting period spot spraying of blackberry and serrated tussock continued in the biodiversity offset areas and riparian zones (Plate 7).
-Aerial spraying of Tussock was undertaken by a specialist contractor across the site focusing on the offset area in December 2023.
-Targeted spraying of blackberry by contractors was in May 2023 focusing on offset areas and large infestations in areas along the access road.
+During the reporting period spot spraying of blackberry and serrated tussock continued in the biodiversity offset areas and riparian zones (Plate 7) ahead of assisted generation tubestock planting.
 The weed control program at Gunlake will continue during the coming reporting period.